πͺPosition

 <!-- Content positioned relatively -->

-, positioning the element relative to the viewport.
+.fixedSets the position property to fixed, positioning the element relative to the viewport.

 CSS equivalent: position: fixed;